xanderstevenson/xanderstevenson.github.io/README.md

 Who am I?
 Above all, I'm a professional in whatever I do.
 I empower teams and elevate the performance level of those around me.

-I have over 10 years of experience as a software, network, and DevOps engineer who specializes Developer Advocacy, Automation, and Full-Stack engineering.
+I'm an enthisiastic and goal-driven software, network, and DevOps engineer who specializes Developer Advocacy, Automation, and Full-Stack engineering.
+I have over 10 years of experience in network and software engineering.

 <br>